 The construction quality of my early work was very good.
 There were aspects that needed improvement but overall, I believe the guitars were noticeably better than what most high-end factory brands produce.
 Over the years, the build quality improved at a slow but steady rate.
 Many processes were modified/refined and allowed me to improve the quality of my work.
 In addition, the many thousands of hours of experience allowed me to hone my woodworking skills with both hand tools and power tools.
 It has taken me years of dedication (and a bit of OCD

-) to get to this point but I can honestly say that the fit and finish of my current work is just about as good as it gets Tone
+) to get to this point but I can honestly say that the fit and finish of my current work is as good as it gets.
+Tone

 Sound is a very subjective thing and very difficult to discuss without a point of comparison.
 My early work sounded very good.
 The volume was excellent and my guitars were vibrant and responsive.
 They had a big, open sound and were Lowdenesque in terms of their timbre.
 Early on, I think my biggest struggle was obtaining a fat treble response.
 In late 2009, I introduced my Modern OM guitar model.
 Tonally speaking, this design was a radical departure from my previous work and my focus shifted to a much more articulate and balanced sound with a fatter treble response.
-I have since continued to seek improvements in this new tonal direction and have been incredibly pleased with the results.
+I have since continued to refine my work and elevate my guitars to the highest level.
 Design